-22. Use of Selection Questionnaires (SQ)
+20. Use of Selection Questionnaires (SQ)

-- 22.1 The Officer shall apply minimum standards of experience, reputation and economic standing to suppliers to test their suitability to bid for a Council contract.
-For contracts above FTS thresholds suitability is usually tested by means of a SQ. - 22.2 All the methods and criteria used for assessing the suitability of suppliers shall be transparent, objective and non-discriminatory. - 22.3 The Officer must use the SQ provided by the Government and adhere to its statutory guidance for all procurements of contracts above the relevant FTS Threshold. - 22.4 The Officer shall not use the SQ provided by the Government for contracts with a value less than the FTS threshold. - 22.5 The following table provides a summary of the rules on the use of SQs:
+- 20.1 The Officer shall apply minimum standards of experience, reputation and economic standing to suppliers to test their suitability to bid for a Council contract.
+For contracts above EU thresholds suitability is usually tested by means of a SQ. - 20.2 All the methods and criteria used for assessing the suitability of suppliers shall be transparent, objective and non-discriminatory. - 20.3 The Officer must use the SQ provided by the Government and adhere to its statutory guidance for all procurements of contracts above the relevant EU Threshold. - 20.4 The Officer shall not use a SQ for contracts with a value less than the OJEU threshold.

+20.5 The following table provides a summary of the rules on the use of SQs:
-Contract type and value Rules on use of SQs £25,000 and the FTS Goods and Services Threshold whether for goods, services or works Use of SQ provided by the Government is prohibited.
-The Council may only ask Candidates suitability assessment questions which are relevant to the subject- matter of the procurement and proportionate having regard to any guidance issued by the Cabinet Office The Council must adhere to the guidance issued by the Cabinet Office on qualitative selection (see Guide to Standing Orders).
-The Council shall adopt the standard SQ without deviation

-Threshold for goods and Officers shall either use the Standard SQ or an alternative means of assessing tenderers' suitability which has been agreed by Procurement & Legal Services
+Contract type and value Rules on use of SQs Contracts up to £25,000 SQs must not be used Contracts valued between £25,000 and the EU Goods and Services Threshold whether for goods, services or works Use of SQ prohibited.
+The Council may only ask Candidates suitability assessment questions which are relevant to the subject-matter of the procurement and proportionate having regard to any guidance issued by the Cabinet Office Contracts at or above the EU goods and services Threshold for goods and services, or the EU Threshold for works The Council must adhere to the guidance issued by the Cabinet Office on qualitative selection (see Guide to Standing Orders).
+The Council shall adopt the standard SQ without deviation Contracts above the EU Threshold for goods and services but: For works contracts, below the EU Threshold for works contracts Officers shall either use the Standard SQ or an alternative means of assessing tenderers' suitability which has been agreed by Procurement & Legal Services

-23. Eligibility to bid
+21. Eligibility to bid

-- 23.1 Suppliers who fail to meet all of the Council's minimum standards of reputation, technical ability, experience or economic and financial standing as specified in the SQ and accompanying documents shall be excluded from the procurement process. - 23.2 Where the supplier is being excluded because one of the exclusion grounds in regulation 57 of the PCR 2015 applies (see Guide to Standing Orders), but provides evidence in support of its reliability despite the existence of a relevant ground of exclusion, the Officer must consider that evidence and determine whether to exclude that supplier. - 23.3 The Officer shall consult with Legal Services before reaching any decision under Standing Order 21.2.
+- 21.1 Suppliers who fail to meet all of the Council's minimum standards of reputation, technical ability, experience or economic and financial standing as specified in the SQ and accompanying documents shall be excluded from the procurement process. - 21.2 Where the supplier is being excluded because one of the exclusion grounds in regulation 57 of the PCR 2015 applies (see Guide to Standing Orders), but provides evidence in support of its reliability despite the existence of a relevant ground of exclusion, the Officer must consider that evidence and determine whether to exclude that supplier. - 21.3 The Officer shall consult with Legal Services before reaching any decision under Standing Order 21.2.

-24. Assessing past experience and financial standing
+22. Assessing past experience and financial standing

-- 24.1 The Officer shall ensure suppliers' past experience and technical ability are assessed, for all contracts. - 24.2 When assessing the suppliers' financial standing, the Officer shall not require prospective tenderers to have an annual turnover of more than twice the estimated contract value, unless otherwise agreed with Legal Services. - 24.3 Only those suppliers who meet the Council's minimum requirements of economic and financial standing and technical and professional ability shall be invited to participate in a tender process or awarded the contract. - 24.4 All assessment of supplier's financial standing must be conducted by the Council's Finance team (or such other service unit designated from time to undertake this activity).
+- 22.1 The Officer shall ensure suppliers' past experience and technical ability are assessed, for all contracts. - 22.2 When assessing the suppliers' financial standing, the Officer shall not require prospective tenderers to have an annual turnover of more than twice the estimated contract value, unless otherwise agreed with Legal Services.

+- 22.3 Only those suppliers who meet the Council's minimum requirements of economic and financial standing and technical and professional ability shall be invited to participate in a tender process or awarded the contract. - 22.4 All assessment of supplier's financial standing must be conducted by the Council's Finance team (or such other service unit designated from time to time to undertake this activity).

-25. Award criteria
+23. Award criteria